 Are there toilets?

-There is one toilet in the church itself, just beside the north-side entrance.
+There is one toilet in the church itself, just off the transept.
 Until our new annexe is built, the only other toilets are in the manse where there are 2 toilets, one on the ground floor and one upstairs.

 Is there parking?